nestigd/landsofmire_client/README.md

 # Lands of Mire

-Lands of Mire is a game that doesn't exist yet.
+Lands of Mire is a web app consisting in a homepage, a game and a store.
+I'm using this project to practice ReactJS
-The project will grow in scope as I improve as a programmer, allowing me to play around with newly acquired skills.

-## IDEAS:

-### Website - Homepage

-- Mostly static page containing links to the shop (maybe cards) and the game.
-- 8-bit graphic themed. (reasons: keep a coherent theme, graphic assets are easily created/found)

-### Shop:

-- TODO

-### Game:
-- TODO

 # CREATE-REACT-APP